-According to Dr Shobha Teresa George, Family Therapist and Counsellor, Trivandrum, “Like all habits, one learns the habit of telling lies based on what was modelled to them by their significant caregivers and, later on, by peers or popular media influence.
-Children’s minds register these as the norm.
+"Like all habits, one learns the habit of telling lies based on what was modeled to them by their significant caregivers and, later on, by peers or popular media influence.
+Children's minds register these as the norm.
 Later on, they begin to lie out of fear of punishment or reprimand.
 How caregivers handle the first lie sets the stage for further lies.
 In this regard, the focus ought to be on the reason for the lies rather than the lies themselves.
-Telling lies springs from an intrinsic fear of losing one’s credibility before others if the truth is known.
+Telling lies springs from an intrinsic fear of losing one's credibility before others if the truth is known.
 These fears have to be addressed.
 In the end, the consequence of telling lies makes us lose our credibility.
-Lies hurt the very soul that utters it.”
+Lies hurt the very soul that utters it."

 The study 'Emergence of Lying in Very Young Children', by Lee and Evans, published in the journal of Developmental Psychology (2013) says that children begin lying as early as 43 to 48 months.
 Therefore, it is quite possible that your toddler is already saying things to deceive you.

 But, what is it that makes the act of lying so prevalent and potent?
 Let's read on to explore more about why our children lie, and the dos and don'ts of tackling your child's habit of lying and nipping it in the bud.

 Ages 2 to 5